-When you enter Parc National de Mauricie, make sure to stop by the information office and ask them about some suggestions and take a map.
-The info point is located near the entrance to the park and the kayak rentals are about 30-minutes by driving from there inside the territory of the park.
+When you enter Parc National de Mauricie, make sure to stop by the information office and ask them for some suggestions, then take a map.
+The info point is located near the entrance to the park and the kayak rentals are about a 30-minute drive from there inside the territory of the park.

-The hike will take you an entire day (around 8 hours) so plan your time approximately.
+The hike will take you an entire day (around 8 hours) so plan your time accordingly.
 You will go by kayak (and at some point you will need to drag your kayak a bit because of the beavers blocking the river, haha!).
-Make sure to take your swimming suit, lunch and some water (there is obviously no place where you can buy these at the place!)
+Make sure to take your swimsuit, lunch and some water as there is obviously no place where you can buy these during your hike!

-NOTE: If you are visiting during the weekend or during high season, make sure to book your kayak in advance here.
-They might run out of them and reaching that far, finding out there are no kayaks available is definitely the last thing you want to hear, right?
+NOTE: If you are visiting on the weekend or during high season, make sure to book your kayak in advance here.
+They might run out of them and reaching that far, finding out there are no kayaks available, is definitely the last thing you want to hear, right?

 Day 10: Ottawa

-We could not have missed the capital of Canada, could we?
+We could not miss the capital of Canada, could we?

 Unique things to do in Ottawa